 - Scenography: Kimira (Bhikum) Reddy

 Julie Lebel consults Margaret Grenier (Artistic director of Dancers of Damelahamid, Indigenous dance artist, Gixan-Cree) as she is an established local dance maker with extensive experience in intergenerational dance practice including small children.

 This project also benefits from Julie’s ongoing mentorship relationship with Jacky Essombé (Artistic director of the African Friendship Society, African dance artist from Cameroon).
 As a consultant, she will support us and the team to deepen our shared value of interconnectedness to one another and nature, which, in Jacky’s words “fosters a greater sense of collective responsibility and care”.

 The Surrey International Children’s Festival, Surrey Libraries, Moberly Arts and Culture and the Vancouver Board of Parks and Recreation, Vernon Theater and District, Still Moon Arts Society, African Friendship Society, Tartine et chocolat daycare, and the Sunset Preschool in Vancouver.

-Canada Council for the Arts (confirmed), City of Port Coquitlam, City of Surrey and the BC Arts Council.
+Canada Council for the Arts, City of Surrey, City of Port Coquitlam, and the BC Arts Council.
 As the creative process is also integrated in our Dancing the Parenting program, Moving Resting Nesting is also supported by the Department of Canadian Heritage and the City of Vancouver.
 Outdoor workshops related to Moving Resting Nesting are also funded through the support of the Canadian Red Cross.
 We are grateful for this support, especially during the pandemic, as this project allows for professional artists and the community to gather and create together in new ways.